JuliaDiff/ChainRulesCore.jl/docs/src/writing_good_rules.md

 They can be thought of as a wrapper of the value the computation returns.
 In this sense they wrap either a natural or structural tangent.

-!!! warning "You should to support AbstractThunk inputs even if you don't use thunks"
+!!! warning "You should support AbstractThunk inputs even if you don't use thunks"
      Unfortunately the AD sytems do not know which rules support thunks and which do not.
-     So all rules have to; at least if they want to play nice with arbitary AD systems.
+     So all rules have to; at least if they want to play nicely with arbitrary AD systems.
      Luckily it is not hard: much of the time they will duck-type as the object they wrap.
      If not, then just add a [`unthunk`](@ref) after the start of your pullback.
      (Even when they do duck-type, if they are used multiple times then unthunking at the start will prevent them from being recomputed.)